-EDU 670 - Action Research 3 credit hours
+EDU 670 - Theory and Practice in Research

 This course is designed to introduce students to action research, a qualitative approach to research.
-Students will develop an understanding of the research statistical foundations, and design, analysis, and evaluation of an action research project.
-Students will engage in an action research project on a topic that is appropriate to their discipline.
+Students will develop an understanding of research statistical foundations, design analysis and evaluation.

 EDU 671 - Research in Education